aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 From there, it's possible the action isn't performed if the player is in a `submarine`.
 If this happens, `digging` is toggled.
 This is because DoActionTap changes completely if the player is in a `submarine` where it toggles whether they are underwater or not.
 If they aren't in a `submarine`, the action is performed as normal.

-No matter what though, `actioncoroutine` is always set to null at the end.
+No matter what, `actioncoroutine` is always set to null at the end.

 ## Action setup
 Here's what happens before any actions: